Feature #15446

 addition Cary proposed.)

-Updated by sos4nt (Stefan Schüßler) almost 6 years ago
+Updated by sos4nt (Stefan Schüßler) about 6 years ago

 Regarding the name – I'd prefer String#each_match